apple/swift-migration-guide/Guide.docc/IncrementalAdoption.md

 Using `@preconcurrency` this way marks the isolation as conditional on the client module also having complete checking enabled.
+This preserves source compatibility with clients that have not yet begun adopting Swift 6.

 ## Dependencies